 OVOTRANSFERRIN, like serum transferrin, is also similar in structure and function to lactoferrin from milk.
 However, OVOTRANSFERRIN can be extracted in larger quantities and is suitable for use in therapeutic programs.
 The addition of OVOTRANSFERRIN to cow’s milk (which is generally low in transferrins) enhances its antibacterial property and makes it comparable to human milk.

-Several researches demonstrated the potential of ovotransferrin as a functional food ingredient for bone health due to its role in promoting osteoblastic activity and inhibiting osteoclastic activity common in osteoporosis.
-Ovotransferrin inhibits osteoclast formation and differentiation by attenuating the activation of NF-κB and MAPK pathways.
+Several types of research demonstrated the potential of OVOTRANSFERRIN as a functional food ingredient for bone health due to its role in promoting osteoblastic activity and inhibiting osteoclastic activity common in osteoporosis.
+OVOTRANSFERRIN inhibits osteoclast formation and differentiation by attenuating the activation of NF-κB and MAPK pathways.
+(5)

 No Warranty: The information contained herein is provided in good faith and, to the best of our knowledge, is true and correct.
 However, no warranty or guarantee is implied or inferred and the information may be subject to change without further notice.
 Bioseutica®’s products are sold with the understanding that the purchaser will conduct tests to determine the suitability of these products for their particular use.